 Contact these bike specialists to learn more about their areas of expertise.

-> Þ Asana Cycles, Devian Gilbert, owner.
+Þ Asana Cycles, Devian Gilbert, owner.
 Devian is a bicycle lifestylist, United Bicycle Institute certified mechanic, and winner of the 2011 Golden Helmet Award for Monterey County.
-He is available for a variety of services, including guided rides, mobile mechanic, and general support.
+His availability is limited these days (as of June 2014), but when you can catch him, he is able to provide a variety of services.
+That includes guided rides, mobile mechanic help, and general support.

-> Þ Forest Hill Bike Shop (custom bikes and service by Joseph Crabtree, including pro builds for road, mountain, and cyclocross); 1173 Forest Ave, Pacific Grove; 831/644-0525.
+Þ Forest Hill Bike Shop (custom bikes and service by Joseph Crabtree, including pro builds for road, mountain, and cyclocross); 1173 Forest Ave, Pacific Grove; 831/644-0525.

 outside Aquarian at Bay Bikes and HER Helmet Thursdays spot East Village Coffee Lounge

 Our local bike clubs are a great source of info not found on this site—they are so active, there’s no way I can keep up with them!
 Visit their websites.
 You may also want to get on their email lists for frequent updates on all kinds of cycling-related info, plus announcements about activities such as group rides, trail work days, and social events.

 These local clubs work–and play–hard to make a more bike-friendly county, and many local cyclists are active in more than one club.
 Visitors join on rides too.
 See the Serious Cyclists section of the Tips guide for more info.

 Safety instruction through cycling clubs: All three clubs share some bike safety tips with their members and friends.
 Refer to resources on their websites or contact them for more info.
 MORCA also hosts an annual Take a Kid Mountain Biking Day that includes bike safety.